Team-on/works/1_Games/[C#] HOMM battle/README.md

 ﻿# HOMM3 - Battle

-Битва, як в homm3.
+Battle with mechanics similar to HOMM3

-## Керування:
+## Controls:
-* ←, →, ↑, ↓ - переміщати курсор
+* ←, →, ↑, ↓ - Move cursor
-* Enter - вибрати юніта
+* Enter - Select unit
-	* Ще раз Enter - походити в вибрану точку
+	* Second Enter - Move to another place
-	* Якщо стати біля ворога, то можна атакувати його
+	* You can attack enemy if unit stay neadby

-## Зроблено на
+## Made with:
  * C#

 ![](readme/img1.jpg)